Qovery/documentation/website/docs/using-qovery/configuration/helm.md

   password: qovery.env.DB_PASSWORD
 ```

-### Ports
+### Network

-Within this section you can define the port exposed publicly.
+Within this section you can define the Kubernetes service and port to be exposed publicly over the network.
+Concretely, Qovery will take care of deploying the right ingress configuration and assign a domain and certificate to reach your service.

-You can edit the existing ports or declare new ones by specifying:
+You can edit the existing service/port or declare new ones by specifying:
-- Service name: this is the kubernetes service name in your helm chart
+- Service name: this is the kubernetes service name in your helm chart.
+Qovery automatically fetches the services actually deployed on your kubernetes cluster
 - Namespace (only if Allow cluster-wide resources was enabled): this is the kubernetes namespace used by your helm chart to deploy the pods behind the chosen service
 - Service port: this is the port exposed internally by your service for the other services
 - Protocol: you can select the protocol used by your service.
 Today Qovery supports the following protocols: